nawabahmadreshi/documentation/pages/methods-endpoints/data-export-api.md

 ## Data Export API

+The data export API can be used to pull the data visible via the Liveview & Exports tab directly via an API.
+A couple important notes worthy of mention of this API:

+- The data will only be retrievable for 7 days (but can be extended for very special use cases)
+- The data will only appear after end of day since it's processed every 24 hours
+- The data will not be visible prior to your whitelisting date
+- The data will only be visible for your live key (not your test key)

 #### Configuration

 In order to use this API you must have an App ID and a Branch Public Key.
 You must also be whitelisted to use the API.
 If you'd like to be whitelisted for the Export API, please contact [integrations@branch.io](mailto:integrations@branch.io).

 You can find your keys at: https://dashboard.branch.io/#/settings